richard-shan/fabRepo/docs/lessons/week7/cutting.md

 8. Go to Cuts Menu and select CN, 10 - Start of Day (This will warm up the spindle and take about 15 minutes).
     - Machine will home Z axis with a proximity switch
     - Machine will then home X and Y axes with proximity switch
+      - The Shopbot's "home" or default position is located at the bottom right corner.
     - Machine will Grab tool #1
     - Machine will then go to the center of board (48, 24, 6.928)
     - A window will ask you to turn on spindle